MariaRiosNavarro/bank-app/README.md

 };
 ```

-2 - Set up the core component (normally App.js), import AppProvider and wrap your application with it,
+2 - Set up the core component (normally App.js), import AppProvider and wrap your application with it.
+(Check allways that the import path is correct, here is an example, the path depends on your own structure.)

 ```jsx
 import React from "react";